Our map data

 All the data that appears in our template map styles comes from one of four Mapbox tilesets.
 A tileset is a collection of raster or vector data broken up into a uniform grid of square tiles at 22 preset zoom levels.

 Tilesets can be comprised of either raster or vector tiles.
 Raster tilesets contain a collection of images at various zoom levels that make up a complete map.
 A raster tileset source makes up the Mapbox Satellite style.

 The rest of our map styles are created using vector tilesets.
 Vector tilesets contain geometries and metadata – like road names, place names, house numbers – in a compact, structured format.
 Vector tiles are rendered only when requested by a client, like a web browser or a mobile app.

-Vector tilesets contain only geographic/geometric and metadata, and do not inherently have any style properties.
-The map on the left is the geometries that are included in the Mapbox Terrain tileset.
+Vector tilesets contain only geographic data, geometric data, and metadata, and do not inherently have any style properties.
+The map on the left shows the geometries that are included in the Mapbox Terrain tileset.
 The map on the right shows the Mapbox Outdoors style, which combines data from the

 Mapbox Terrain and